 Data Management comprises all the disciplines related to managing data as a valuable resource.
 Data Resource Management is the development and execution of architectures, policies, practices and procedures that properly manage the full data lifecycle needs of an enterprise.

-In this report, Business Value of Big Data on Power Systems, NC State University talks about unlocking the business value of big data, and how IBM Power Systems can deliver the foundation for organizations to bring insight to the point of impact faster.
+To compete in today’s rapidly changing business environment, organizations need to capture, analyze and act on information rapidly.
+If they can quickly identify trends, discover patterns and generate new insights, they can address a wide array of strategic and operational goals—from increasing customer loyalty and creating targeted marketing offers to enhancing operational efficiency and reducing risk.
+In their report, Business Value of Big Data on Power Systems, NC State University talks about unlocking the business value of big data, and how IBM Power Systems can deliver the foundation for organizations to bring insight to the point of impact faster.

 Most data masking products can create masked data copies but not distribute or update them, resulting in projects that fail to live up to expectations.
 Learn why Delphix’s Agile Masking solution is the only product that solves both masked data creation and delivery challenges.